Haxxnet/Compose-Examples/README.md

 - [Paperless NGX](examples/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents.
 - [Stash](examples/stash) - Stash is a self-hosted webapp written in Go which organizes and serves your porn.
 - [Raveberry](examples/raveberry) - A multi-user music server with a focus on participation.
+- [Synchting](examples/synchting) - Syncthing is a continuous file synchronization program.
+It synchronizes files between two or more computers.

 ### Pastebins
 - [PrivateBin](examples/privatebin) - PrivateBin is a minimalist, opensource online pastebin/discussion board where the server has zero knowledge of hosted data.